Sharan-Ravindran/soc-home-lab/PROJECT_LOG.md

 3. How regular expressions are used to extract fields
 4. How decoded fields are represented in Wazuh
 5. How `wazuh-logtest` can be used to test the decoder

+**managed to setup a decoder for the log** after some minute tweaking i managed to filter it properly using regex